- Home

 Overview

-Start by thinking about how you have coped with difficult times in the past.
-If you have a history of anxiety or depression, this could make you more vulnerable now.
-It’s important to manage emotional distress – learn some strategies that may help you manage your feelings.
+You may find it helpful to think about how you have coped with difficult times in the past – learn some strategies that may help you manage your feelings.

 A sense of satisfaction

-While caring can be challenging at times, many carers say that it can also be a rewarding experience.
+While caring can be challenging at times, many carers say that it can also be rewarding.
 Providing support for someone can bring a sense of satisfaction, achievement and personal growth.

 Knowing that you are supporting someone during a time of need can help you feel good about yourself.
 Being there for them and helping, even in small ways, can strengthen your relationship and create lasting memories.